ba32107/dotnet-chrome-native-messaging/Chrome.NativeMessaging/README.md

 ## Usage

 If you just need a simple messaging host that responds to Chrome messages, use `StartListening`.
-This method will continously process incoming messages and send replies, until Chrome disconnects the port or it closes.
+This method will continously process incoming messages and send replies, until Chrome disconnects the port or it is closed.
 You need to do your own JSON serialization.
 The below example uses `Newtonsoft.Json` and sends the message back unaltered:
 ```C#
 var host = new NativeMessagingHost();
 host.StartListening(jsonMessage =>